B.A., The Evergreen State College, 1998

 Gabby's Wordspeller & Phonetic Dictionary was first published in 2008.
 It evolved into a 2nd edition in 2010.
 This resource tool was initially designed as a spelling aid for those with dyslexia.

-American Wordspeller & Phonetic Dictionary prior to publication (due to be released September, 2011) became an App first on Android, iPhone, iPad, iPod.
-This resource tool is expansion of Gabby's Wordspeller & Phonetic Dictionary to include prefixes and suffixes all spelled out which may be associated with any root word.
+American Wordspeller & Phonetic Dictionary, prior to publication, first became an App on Android, iPhone, iPad and iPod.
+This resource tool is an expansion of Gabby's Wordspeller & Phonetic Dictionary to include prefixes and suffixes all spelled out which may be associated with any root word.

-American Wordspeller & Phonetic Dictionary ESL also prior to publication (due to be released September, 2011) became an App first on Android, iPhone, iPad, iPod.
+American Wordspeller & Phonetic Dictionary ESL also became an App first on Android, iPhone, iPad, iPod.
 This resource tool is a revision of Gabby's Wordspeller & Phonetic Dictionary and includes phonetic spellings and sounds for Asian & Spanish languages.
 This ESL version allows anyone who speaks English as a Second Language to quickly find an American English word without knowing any spelling rules.
 For example, the English sound of 'j' would be represented by a Spanish speller as 'll' or 'y'.
 If they heard the word 'jog' they would automatically attempt to spell the word with their own Spanish letters which would spell out as 'llog' or 'yog'.
 So the ESL version of this phonetic dictionary offers each of these spellings to enable the user to locate the correct English spelling which is, of course, 'jog'.

 Now you can find your word by the way it sounds ~ A bridge between your spelling and a standard dictionary.